-- 7. Pawnbroking under Islamic financing is known as Ar-Rahnu.
+7. Pawnbroking under Islamic financing is known as Ar-Rahnu, which is a combination of three concepts i.e. Al-Qardh, Al-Ujrah and Al-Wadiah.
 It means "to put something (gold articles of purity exceeding 18 carat)" as a collateral to secure a loan and the collateral is used to pay the loan when the borrower does not pay his loan at the end of the agreed redemption period.
 The collateral entrusted to the lender and the subsequent return of the collateral upon repayment by the borrower is not a supply.
-The loan to the borrower is an exempt supply and not subject to tax. - 8.
-Unlike the conventional pawnbroking, there is no interest element on the loan, but there is a safe keeping fee where lender is allowed to charge a reasonable fee for keeping the pawned items safe and in good condition.
+The loan to the borrower is an exempt supply and not subject to tax.

+8. Unlike the conventional pawnbroking, there is no interest element on the loan, but there is a safe keeping fee where lender is allowed to charge a reasonable fee for keeping the pawned items safe and in good condition.
 The fee is charged at a fixed rate on the value of the pledge.
 This safe keeping fee is exempted from tax.
 If the safe keeping fee is charged to the pledge where no loan was secured by the pledgee, the fee will also not be subject to GST.
-However, if the lender fails to keep the agreement, he will be responsible to replace the missing or stolen items to the owner.
+However, if the lender fails to keepthe agreement, he will be responsible to replace the missing or stolen items to the owner.
 The replacement of collateral by the lender is not a supply for GST purposes.

-- 9. Under Ar-Rahnu, the initial redemption period is 6 months.
+9. Under Ar-Rahnu, the initial redemption period is 6 months.
 However, it can be extended to a period to be determined by the pledgee.
 After the maximum extended period, the unredeemed pledge will be disposed by the Ar-Rahnu operator on behalf of the pawner through an open auction which is treated as a taxable supply under GST.
-Hence, the operator needs to account for GST on the sale of the unredeemed goods. - 10.
-Expenses such as takaful, transport charges and security services on the pledges borne by the operator for the auction exercise, the input taxes incurred are claimable by the operator. - 11.
-Net sales proceeds on the auction of the pledges returned to the pledgee or his beneficiary by the pawnbroker is not a supply made by the Ar-Rahnu operator and hence the proceeds is not subject to tax.
+Hence, the operator needs to account for GST on the sale of the unredeemed goods.

+10. Expenses such as takaful, transport charges and security services on the pledges borne by the operator for the auction exercise, the input taxes incurred are claimable by the operator.

+11. Net sales proceeds on the auction of the pledges returned to the pledgee or his beneficiary by the pawnbroker is not a supply made by the Ar-Rahnu operator and hence the proceeds is not subject to tax.
 However, the auction services are a taxable supply by the auctioneer and are subject to GST at a standard rate.

-Accounting For GST On Sale Of Unredeemed Pledges In Islamic Pawnbroking

-12. Suppose the value of the item pawned is worth RM1,666.00, and the bank (pawn broker) will only release a maximum loan of RM1,000.00 with repayment period of six month.
-If the fee for safekeeping is 65 cent for every RM100.00, then the fees will be RM10.83 per month or RM64.97 for six months.
-If the item is not redeemed and later auctioned at the value of RM1,666.00, the bank will subtract RM1,000.00 for the loan, RM97.46 for safekeeping fees (9 months) and administration fees for the auction RM50.00, and then the balance will be returned to the customer.
+Accounting For GST on Sale of Unredeemed Pledges in Islamic Pawnbroking bank (pawn broker) will only release a maximum loan of RM650 (65% of marhun) with repayment period of six months.
+If the fee for safekeeping is 65 cent for every RM100.00 of marhun then the fees will be RM6.50 per month or RM39 for six months.

+12. Suppose the marhun (value of the item pawned) is worth RM1,000, and the

+13. Under regulation 14(g), Pawnbrokers Regulation (Control and Licensing) 2004, the unredeemed pledges and later auctioned, the reserve price must be 10% on top of the loan.
+Thus, the item is not redeemed and later auctioned with reserve price of RM715.
+In case the sale of auction is bid at the value of RM1,000, the bank will subtract RM650 for the loan, RM58.50 for safekeeping fees (9 months), administration fees and postage fee for the auction RM30.00, and then the balance will be returned to the customer.
 The illustration below will show you the transactions subject to GST.